 You can install Office in a "Serverless" option without any server parts.
 The data management is exclusively file persistent.
 Only one user is allowed.
 The start is via a simplified login.
-Only reduced menu options are available.
-All elements are always reserved.
-There is no"control center" perspective.
-Details of the differences you can find in the respective topics.
+Reduced menu options.
+Elements are always reserved, no "control center" perspective etc. Details of the differences you can find in the respective topics.

-The "Serverless" profile is provided automatically for initial installation or update in all installation options (client/server and Serverless).
+The "Serverless" profile is provided automatically for initial installation or update in all installation options (standalone with server, client/server and Serverless).

-In an initial installation of the Serverless option no server part is installed → with this no alternative profiles (and consequently no TE server access) are available!
+In an initial installation of the Serverless option no server part is installed □ with this no alternative profiles (and consequently no TE server access) are available!